-The Company closed on March 21, 2014 on the Facility, which was subsequently amended on January 8, 2015 (the "First Facility Amendment Effective Date").
-The amendment modified the release of the \$100,000 pledge of unfunded investor equity capital commitments to occur once \$100,000 of incremental capital has been called and received by the Company subsequent to the First Facility Amendment Effective Date (as opposed to subsequent to the original March 21, 2014 closing date of the Facility).
+The Company closed on March 21, 2014 on the Facility, which was subsequently amended on January 8, 2015.
 The maximum principal amount of the Facility is \$150,000, subject to availability under the Facility, which is based on certain advance rates multiplied by the value of the Company's portfolio investments (subject to certain concentration limitations) net of certain other indebtedness that the Company may incur in accordance with the terms of the Facility.
 Proceeds of the Facility may be used for general corporate purposes, including the funding of portfolio investments.
 Maximum capacity under the Facility may be increased to \$225,000 through the exercise by the Company of an uncommitted accordion feature through which existing and new lenders may, at their option, agree to provide additional financing.
 The Facility includes a \$20,000 limit for swingline loans and a \$5,000 limit for letters of credit.
 The Company may borrow amounts in U.S. dollars or certain other permitted currencies.
-Amounts drawn under the Facility, including amounts drawn in respect of letters of credit, will bear interest at either LIBOR plus an applicable spread of 1.25%.
+Amounts drawn under the Facility, including amounts drawn in respect of letters of credit, will bear interest at either LIBOR plus an applicable spread of 2.25%, or an "alternative base rate" (which is the highest of a prime rate, the federal funds effective rate plus 0.50%, or one month LIBOR plus 1.00%) plus an applicable spread of 1.25%.
 The Company may elect either the LIBOR or the "alternative base rate" at the time of drawdown, and loans may be converted from one rate to another at any time, subject to certain conditions.
-The Company also pays a fee of 0.375% on undrawn amounts under the Facility will terminate on March 21, 2018 (the "Commitment Termination Date") and the Facility will mature on March 21, 2018 (the "Commitment Termination Date") and the Facility will be obligated to make mandatory prepayments under the Facility out of the proceeds of certain asset sales, other recovery events and equity and debt issuances.
+The Company also pays a fee of 0.375% on undrawn amounts under the Facility and, in respect of each undrawn letter of credit, a fee and interest rate equal to the then-applicable margin under the Facility while the letter of credit is outstanding.
+The availability period under the Facility will terminate on March 21, 2018 and the Facility will mature on March 21, 2019.
+During the period from March 21, 2018 to March 21, 2019, the Company will be obligated to make mandatory prepayments under the Facility

-Subject to certain exceptions, the Facility is secured by a perfected first-priority security interest in substantially all of the portfolio investments held by each of the Company and certain domestic subsidiaries of the Company (such subsidiaries collectively, the "Guarantors") and the Company's unfunded investor equity capital commitments (provided that the amount of unfunded capital commitments ultimately available to the lenders is limited to \$100,000).
-The Company is required to cause the Guarantors to guaranty the Facility.
-The pledge of unfunded investor equity capital commitments shall be released once \$100,000 of incremental capital has been called and received by the Company subsequent to the First Facility Amendment Effective Date.
-Such capital call commitment has not been satisfied as of March 31, 2015 and December 31, 2014.
+Subject to certain exceptions, the Facility is secured by a perfected first-priority security interest in substantially all of the portfolio investments held by the Company and the Company's unfunded investor equity capital commitments (provided that the amount of unfunded capital commitments ultimately available to the lenders is limited to \$100,000).
+The pledge of unfunded investor equity capital commitments was subject to release once \$100,000 of incremental capital had been called and received by the Company subsequent to January 8, 2015.
+Such capital call commitment had not been satisfied as of December 31, 2014.
+The pledge of unfunded investor equity capital commitments had been released as of September 30, 2015.
 The Facility includes customary covenants, including certain financial covenants related to asset coverage, shareholders' equity and liquidity, certain limitations on the incurrence of additional indebtedness and liens, and other maintenance covenants, as well as usual and customary events of default for senior secured revolving credit facilities of this nature.

-As of March 31, 2015 and December 31, 2014, the Company was in compliance with all covenants and other requirements of the Facility.
+As of September 30, 2015 and December 31, 2014, the Company was in compliance with all covenants and other requirements of the Facility.